A long spin period for a sub-Neptune-mass exoplanet: Introduction

-The transit fits used in the vast majority of planet discovery and characterization papers assume spherical bodies, since computing a light curve using a non-spherical model is significantly more computationally expensive.
+The transit fits used by many planet discovery and characterization papers assume spherical bodies --- for example, publications using \texttt{exofast} \citep{Eastman+2013} and \texttt{batman} \citep{Kreidberg2015} --- since computing a light curve using a non-spherical model is significantly more computationally expensive.
 Despite this computational limitation, there have been previous efforts to build codes to model the transit of an ellipsoidal body.
 Initial work by \citet{BarnesFortney2003} use a numerical integration scheme based on Romberg's method to compute the fraction of light blocked by an orbiting ellipse, weighted by the stellar intensity.
 This approach effectively requires two levels of integration, which is less efficient than the approach taken by \citet{Pal2012} for spherical planets, which leverages Green's theorem to reduce the dimensionality of the integral.
-Other works, such as \citet{CarterWinn2010a}, \citet{Carado+2020}, and \citet{Berardo+2022} use Monte Carlo integration to evaluate the area of the projected ellipsoid that lies within the stellar disk. \citet{Leconte+2011} consider phase curves of ellipsoid bodies, but that approach cannot be directly applied to transit light curves: For the phase curve, only the projected area is needed, but transit modeling requires the functional form of the boundary to handle its intersection with the stellar disk during transit.
+Other works, such as \citet{CarterWinn2010a}, \citet{Carado+2020}, and \citet{Berardo+2022} use Monte Carlo integration to evaluate the area of the projected ellipsoid that lies within the stellar disk.
+The \texttt{ellc} code \citep{Maxted2016} can compute the flux from an ellipsoid planet orbiting an ellipsoid star, though it does require accurately identifying intersection points of two ellipses.
+The \texttt{starry} code \citep{Luger+2021}, in its latest release, can also handle oblate maps. \citet{Leconte+2011} consider phase curves of ellipsoid bodies, but that approach cannot be directly applied to transit light curves: For the phase curve, only the projected area is needed, but transit modeling requires the functional form of the boundary to handle its intersection with the stellar disk during transit.